 How to Wash Clothes With Poop on Them

-Now that we know what we are dealing with and why it’s so important to properly clean your soiled laundry let’s take a look at how to clean poop off clothes the right way.
+Now that we know what we are dealing with and why it’s so important to properly clean your stained fabric let’s take a look at how to get poop stains off clothes the right way.

 Here’s a list of the things that you’ll need: